Endoscopic mucosal resection

 • Your role.
 You'll be asked to change into a gown before the procedure.
 During the procedure, you'll lie on your side on a cushioned table.

 • Sedation.
 You'll be sedated during the procedure.
-This may be moderate sedation that causes you to be relaxed and drowsy.
-If this is the case, you may feel some slight movement or pressure during the procedure, but you shouldn't feel any pain.
-Or you may be heavily sedated and not be alert at all during the procedure.
-You can discuss with your gastroenterologist which option is appropriate for you.
+With moderate sedation that causes you to be relaxed and drowsy, you may feel slight movement or pressure during the procedure, but you shouldn't feel pain.
+Or you may be heavily sedated.
+Discuss with your gastroenterologist which option is appropriate for you.

 • Monitoring.
-The gastroenterologist performing the procedure will be assisted by nurses or other professionals, who will monitor your heart rate, blood pressure, blood oxygen level and comfort.
+Nurses or other professionals will monitor your heart rate, blood pressure, blood oxygen level and comfort while the doctor performs the procedure.

 After the procedure

-After the procedure, you'll remain in a recovery room until most of the effect of the sedative has worn off.
+You'll remain in a recovery room until most of the effect of the sedative has worn off.
 You'll receive written instructions about when you can start eating and drinking and when you can resume normal activities.
-You'll be advised not to do any of the following activities until the next day:

-Relatively mild side effects may occur within the first 24 hours after the procedure.
-These may include:
+Relatively mild side effects may occur within 24 hours after the procedure including:

 • Reactions to the sedative.
-The drugs used to sedate you may continue to cause drowsiness and may cause nausea and vomiting.
+You may continue to feel drowsiness and may experience nausea and vomiting.

 • Sore throat.
-If the endoscope was guided down your esophagus, you may experience a sore throat.
+If the endoscope was guided down your esophagus, your throat may be sore.

 • Gas or cramps.
-A small amount of air may have been pumped into your digestive system to make it more accessible.
-This can result in gas, bloating or cramps after the procedure.
+If air was pumped into your digestive system to make it more accessible, you may have gas, bloating or cramps after the procedure.

 You'll also receive written instructions about when to call your doctor or get emergency care after the procedure.
 The following signs or symptoms may indicate a serious complication from endoscopic mucosal resection: